Chile president defends democracy 50 years after coup ushered in brutal military dictatorship

 In his speech Monday, Boric emphasized the need to stand up with the victims of the dictatorship and not seek a false equivalence in order to appease those who defend Pinochet’s government.

-“Reconciliation is not achieved through neutrality or distance but by unequivocally standing with those who were victims of the horror.
-Reconciliation, dear compatriots, does not involve attempting to equate the responsibilities between victims and perpetrators,” Boric said.
+“Reconciliation is not achieved through neutrality or distance but by unequivocally standing with those who were victims of the horror,” Boric said.

 Late last month, Boric unveiled what will effectively be the first state-sponsored plan to try to locate the approximately 1,162 victims of the dictatorship who remain missing, which on Monday he said would be his government’s “legacy.”

-“It is time to remedy those absences, correct the shortcomings, and repair the damage in order to project ourselves beyond our pains.”
+“It is time to remedy those absences, correct the shortcomings, and repair the damage in order to project ourselves beyond our pains,” he said.

 In the runup to the anniversary, Boric promoted an agreement for the protection of democracy and human rights, which was signed by his four predecessors, but none of the three leaders of the opposition adhered to it.